The Himalayas: The Majestic Crown of the Earth

 b.
 The Lesser Himalayas (Himachal)

-- Located between Greater and Outer Himalayas
+- Located between the Greater and Outer Himalayas

 - Marked by wooded slopes, grassy valleys, and moderate heights (2,000–5,000 meters)